yujunz/ssbench/README.rst

 - A ``container_concurrency`` value which determines the level of client concurrency used by ``ssbench-master`` to create the benchmark containers.
   This value is optional and defaults to 10.
+- A ``delete_after`` value appends expiring time(in seconds) to all objects.
+  It emulates continuous loads of PUT operation (CREATE and UPDATE) with X-Delete-After header.
+If setting 0 (or None by default), this feature is disable and all objects will not be expired.
+This value may be overridden for any given run with the ``--delete-after DELETE_AFTER`` flag to ``ssbench-master run-scenario``.

 For each operation of the benchmark run, a size category is first chosen based on the relative counts for each size category in the ``initial_files``